 “Cracker Jacks and crimson!
 Why do you have to be so mean?”
-Scarlett Lee said in her 10-year-old voice to her family.
+Scarlett Lee cried.
 “It’s Christmas!
 Why can’t everyone just love each other?”

 Earlier in the morning, they had opened gifts, and the wrapping paper was still scattered throughout the living room next to the Christmas tree.
-All those empty boxes stacked beside the Christmas tree, and Scarlett still felt sad and lonely.
+All those empty boxes were stacked beside the tree, but Scarlett still felt sad and lonely.
 Her family would rather spend a lot of money buying gifts than share some love.

-To spread cheer, Scarlett liked to wear every shade of red at Christmastime—crimson, carmine, ruby, rusty red, fire engine red, cardinal, maroon, dark red, redwood, fire brick, and barn red—to name a few.
+To spread cheer, Scarlett liked to wear every shade of red at Christmastime—crimson, carmine, ruby, rusty red, fire engine red, cardinal, maroon—to name a few.
 More than anything, she liked to wear the color of her name, which was a bright red hue with tints of orange.
-She dressed like an elf in a wool winter dress, hat, and pointy shoes with jingling bells.
+She dressed like a Christmas elf in a wool dress, hat, and pointy shoes with jingling bells.

 “Hey, where did you get that elf outfit?
 The North Pole?” her brother asked.
 “Maybe we should send you back there with Santa!”